 A mortgage agreement in principle is not a guarantee of acceptance, but it’s a great indication that a lender is willing to lend you the mortgage money.
 If you are declined at this stage, you can still be accepted by another lender.
 Find out why you were rejected so you know your options for the next application.

 Hopefully, you’ll either be able to fix the reasons why you were rejected, or get help from a mortgage broker who will help you find a lender who can approve you.
-We can help with that!
-50% of our customers have been turned down elsewhere, so get in touch with us and see what we can do for you.
+Get in touch to find out your options.

 Hard searches are when lenders take a thorough and full look at your credit report and score.
-Hard searches can lower your credit score and then make it harder for your mortgage application to be approved.
+They can lower your credit score and make it harder for your mortgage application to be approved.
+Working with a Mortgage Expert can really minimise the chances of getting knocked back.

 Don’t panic.
-The dream is not over.
 You might still have other options.
 Just because one lender has turned you down, doesn’t mean all lenders will.
-The best thing you can do is find out why you were refused so you have full visibility and understanding.
-Also, make sure your application is correct.
+The best thing you can do is find out WHY you were refused so you have full visibility and understanding.

-If there’s an issue like your income is complicated due to being self-employed, or you have credit issues, get in touch with a specialist mortgage broker.
-They’re professionals who know this industry inside out, know the lenders and will be able to help you understand your options and give advice.
+If there’s an issue like your income is complicated due to being self-employed, or you have credit issues, it's best to work with a specialist mortgage broker like Haysto.
+Our Mortgage Experts know this industry inside out, know the lenders and will help you understand your options.
+Make an enquiry to find out your options.

 Applying for a mortgage or understanding your options shouldn't be confusing, yet there are just so many myths doing the rounds and it's not easy to know where to turn to get the right advice.